Best Great Dane Harness – An Introduction

 Company of Animals Non-Pull Harness

-Two things to note about this harness.
-They’re very popular and their inexpensive.
+Two things to note about this Company of Animals harness.
+They’re very popular and they are inexpensive.
 And as a harness, they’re not the worst out there by a long shot.
-However, for a Great Dane – it’s probably not for you unless you’re on a budget.
+However, for a Great Dane – it’s probably not for you unless you’re on a limited budget or are trying out harnesses for the first time.

 It’s a non-pull harness, which is – as the name suggests – a harness that reduces pulling.The design uses elastic webbing and mesh which covers your dog’s chest.
-This is designed for comfort and on first view, it appears to be so.
+It’s designed for comfort and on first view, it appears to be so.

 Now, Company of Animals make some amazing harnesses – but allow me to highlight some reservations on this specific product.